Ask a question

 We can confidently say that Arc 'treads lightly on the earth'.

 - How is Arc powered?

-- Arc is designed to be fully solar-powered and will store that power in second-hand yacht batteries fitted inside the triangular counterweight.
-These heavy lead batteries come to us with almost 70% of their capacity available.
+- Arc is designed to be fully solar-powered and will store that power in second-hand yacht batteries.
+For yacht safety, these batteries must be changed with about 70% of their capacity still available.

 - How will Arc look on a city skyline?

 - When elevated, Arc will be a graceful, moving landmark, a way of identifying a specific area of a city and attracting people to it.
 As well as having a tiny footprint, Arc is only fully elevated for parts of its 20-minute cycle.
 Its mirrored surface reflects the surrounding environment and light, helping it merge with the cityscape.